Thomas Pynchon: Against the Day

 Against the Day was released on November 21, 2006, and is 1,085 pages long in the first edition hardcover.
 The book was given almost no promotion by Penguin and professional book reviewers were given little time to review it.
 An edited version of Pynchon's synopsis was used as the jacket-flap copy and Kovalevskaya does appear, although as only one of over a hundred characters.

 Composed in part of a series of interwoven pastiches of popular fiction genres from the era in which it is set, the novel inspired mixed reactions from critics and reviewers.
 One reviewer remarked, "It is brilliant, but it is exhaustingly brilliant."
 Other reviewers called Against the Day "lengthy and rambling" and "a baggy monster of a book", while negative appraisals condemned the novel for its "silliness" or characterized its action as "fairly pointless" and remained unimpressed by its "grab bag of themes".

-In 2006, Pynchon wrote a letter defending Ian McEwan against charges of plagiarism in his novel Atonement: "Oddly enough, those of us who write historical fiction do feel some obligation to accuracy.
-It is that Ruskin business about 'a capacity of responsiveness to the claims of fact, but unoppressed by them.'
-Unless we were actually there, we must turn to people who were, or to letters, contemporary reporting, the encyclopedia, the Internet, until, with luck, at some point, we can begin to make a few things of our own up.
-To discover in the course of research some engaging detail we know can be put into a story where it will do some good can hardly be classed as a felonious act—it is simply what we do."

 Inherent Vice

 Inherent Vice was published in August 2009.

 A synopsis and brief extract from the novel, along with its title and dust jacket image, were printed in Penguin Press's summer 2009 catalogue.
 The book was advertised by the publisher as "part-noir, part-psychedelic romp, all Thomas Pynchon—private eye Doc Sportello comes, occasionally, out of a cannabis haze to watch the end of an era as free love slips away and paranoia creeps in with the L.A. fog."
 A promotional video for the novel was released by Penguin Books on August 4, 2009, with the character voiceover narrated by Pynchon.
 A 2014 film adaptation of the same name was directed by Paul Thomas Anderson.